 VR is surprisingly cost effective

 A lot of people can see how and why VR training is more effective.
 But many of them write it off because it seems expensive.
 The reality is, a lot of traditional training processes have inefficiencies which cause them to be pricey.
-In a side-by-side comparison, VR training will almost always save you money in the long run.
+In a side-by-side comparison, VR training will almost always save you money in your training budget in the long run.

 Are you considering VR training but would like to see more proof of its benefits?